Auron Therapeutics

 Series B in 2022

-August Bioservices, LLC is a contract development and manufacturing organization based in Nashville, Tennessee, with an additional office in Celina, Tennessee.
-The company specializes in providing a wide range of services to the pharmaceutical and biotechnology industries, including drug discovery, pharmaceutical development, and clinical manufacturing.
-Its research and discovery capabilities encompass target validation, functional characterization, assay development, protein engineering, and both in vitro and in vivo services.
-In addition, August offers formulation development, process design, optimization, and analytical method development as part of its pharmaceutical development services.
-The clinical manufacturing services provided include cGMP non-sterile and bulk manufacturing, aseptic fill and finish, and quality control, among others.
-Furthermore, August Bioservices offers specialized testing services such as pregnancy testing and testing for various viral diseases.
-Established in 2017 and formerly known as PMI BioPharma Solutions, the company rebranded in July 2020 to reflect its evolving service offerings.
+August Bioservices, LLC is a contract development and manufacturing organization (CDMO) based in Nashville, Tennessee, with an additional office in Celina, Tennessee.
+Established in 2017, the company specializes in offering a wide range of services for drug discovery, pharmaceutical development, and clinical manufacturing.
+Its research services encompass target validation, functional characterization, assay development, drug discovery, protein engineering, and both in vitro and in vivo testing.
+In the pharmaceutical development arena, August Bioservices provides formulation, process design, optimization, scale-up, and analytical method development.
+The company's clinical manufacturing capabilities include clinical trial supply, cGMP non-sterile and bulk manufacturing, aseptic fill and finish, and quality control.
+Additionally, it offers various testing services, such as pregnancy testing and viral disease testing, to clients in the pharmaceutical and biotechnology sectors.
+August Bioservices was previously known as PMI BioPharma Solutions until its name change in July 2020.

 Jnana Therapeutics